|

 Shooting, the governing body of US Olympic shooting

-sports.
-This year’s annual IBBGCM will attract over
+This year's annual

 400 5-meter BB gun shooters, 100 10-meter sporter